fare/asdf/README.md

 *   [bin/](bin/)
     *   [bump-version](bin/bump-version) --
         a script to bump the version of ASDF, used by the classic `Makefile`.
-        Use it with e.g. `./bin/bump-version 3.3.0`
+        Use it with e.g. `./bin/bump-version 3.4.5`
         to test with the next version number before you release.
-        NB: ASDF's version number notably affect the behavior of ASDF with respect to deprecated functions.
+        NB: ASDF's version number notably affects the behavior of ASDF with respect to deprecated functions.

 *   [tools/](tools/)